zeph-yr/JDFixer/README.md

 The map will run at 16 JD because 21 NJS is the closest lower match.

 **Example 3:**
-Your selected map's NJS is 21.5 and JD is 14 *and* "Use Map JD If Lower" is toggled ON.
+Your selected map's NJS is 21.5 and JD is 14 *and* `Use Map JD If Lower` is toggled ON.
 The map will run at its original 14 JD because it is lower than your matching preference (21-16).

 **Example 4:**
-Your selected map's NJS is 23 and JD is 20 *and* your Upper Threshold is set to 23.
+Your selected map's NJS is 23 and JD is 20 *and* your `Upper Threshold` is set to 23.
 The map will run at its original 20 JD because it triggered the threhold.

-- If "Use JD Preferences" is enabled but no Preferences are set, the map will run at JD value in the slider
+- If `Use JD Preferences` is enabled but no Preferences are set, the map will run at JD value in the slider
 - Thresholds override Preferences only
 - If you need decimal values for Preferences, you can set them in JDFixer.json.

 **Reaction Time Preferences:**
 This works exactly the same as the JD Preferences.
 The four examples above apply, except in reaction time.
-Enabling "Use Reaction Time Preferences" will override JD Preferences even if "Use JD Preferences" is turned on.
+Enabling `Use Reaction Time Preferences` will override JD Preferences even if `Use JD Preferences` is turned on.

 ## Tournaments and MP
 - **Tournament Assistant:** Works with Default, Dual Sync and AutoPause matches.
 JD slider and Preferences work as normal.
 Map JD display does not function.
 Avoid opening the Preferences menu in TA!
 You will be stuck in it until you relaunch the game.
 However if you do choose to get yourself stuck inside just before a match, your match will still play fine when the coordinator starts it KEKW.